Olatubosun/rocksdb.docs/Iterator-Implementation.md

 > Interface: [InternalIterator](https://github.com/facebook/rocksdb/blob/master/table/internal_iterator.h)

-This Iterator is used to read blocks from SST file, whether these blocks were index blocks or data blocks.
+This Iterator is used to read blocks from SST file, whether these blocks are index blocks or data blocks.
 Since SST file blocks are sorted and immutable, we load the block in memory and create a `BlockIter` for this sorted data.

 ## TwoLevelIterator